 Dr. Kim joins the Tyndall Center for Climate Change Research as a senior researcher after completing his Ph.D. in the School of Public Policy at Georgia Institute of Technology.
-He has an M.S. in Agricultural Economics from Texas A&M University and has a B.A. from Hanyang University in South Korea.
+He has an M.S. in Agricultural Economics from Texas A&M University.
 Before studying in the United States, he was a research assistant at Samsung Economic Research Institute.
 He had industry experience as a risk analyst at AIG and Hyundai Motor Company, where he launched a greenhouse gas emissions inventory with his colleagues.

-Dr. Kim is an applied economist whose research focuses on the economics of energy innovation and energy efficiency.
-His research interests lie in conducting an ex-post analysis of energy policies.
-He is investigating how energy and environmental policy instruments affect the development of low-carbon technologies.
-A key question that he is attempting to answer in his Ph.D. dissertation is the different role of energy-efficiency policies in technological change.
+Dr. Kim is an applied economist whose research focuses on the economics of innovation and ex-post analysis of environmental and energy policies.
+Specifically, he is investigating how energy and environmental policy instruments affect the development of low-carbon technologies.
+A key question that he was attempting to answer in his Ph.D. dissertation was the different role of energy-efficiency policies in technological change.
 Additionally, he is working on the role of behavioral economics in environmentally friendly technology adoption.

-Environmental and Energy Economics, Economics of Energy Innovation, Behavioral Economics, Applied Microeconometrics
+Environmental and Energy Economics, Economics of Innovation, Behavioral Economics, and Applied Microeconometrics

 Evaluating the risks of alternative energy policies: a case study of industrial energy efficiency, MA Brown, P Baer, M Cox, YJ Kim - Energy Efficiency, 2014